markvan/markvan.github.io/_posts/2019-10-02-miscellaeous.markdown

 ---
 ### Introduction

-Building up a few itneresting projects, to be completed
+Building up a few interesting projects, to be completed

 ### Augmented reality system